rafamqrs/kafka-challenge/README.md

 ### NOTE
 Please read with attention, in case of any doubt don't hesitate to contact us.
+First of all, you'll need to fork this repository when you finish all, please send us the pull request with code.

 # kafka-challenge
 This repository aims to present a challenge that will need to be implemented.